 cmd + z while in insert mode undoes any changes inside of a cell while, whether these changes be deletions or text insertions.
 Pressing

-z from escape mode undoes the deletion a cell.
+z from escape mode undoes the deletion of a cell.

 Go to escape mode and press